 My recommendation: 9/10

-You don't need the perfectly systemized plan to have a successfull business.
-Focus on giving the best service possible to the small number of people and improve/invent as you get feedback.
+You don't need a perfectly systemized plan to have a successful business.
+Focus on giving the best service possible to a small number of people and improve/invent as you get feedback.
 Don't fear to be casual and human in the process.

 Success comes from persistently improving and inventing, not from persistently promoting what's not working.

 When you are onto something great, it won't feel like revolution.
 It'll feel like uncommon sense.

 We all have lots of ideas, creations, and projects.
 When you present one to the world and it's not a hit, don't keep pushing it as is.
 Instead, get back to improving and inventing.

 Don't wait years fighting uphill battles against locked doors.
 Improve or invent until you get that huge response.

 When you say no to most things, you leave room in your life to throw yourself completely into that rare thing that you say, "Hell yeah!".